teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 | Ana Clara Caznok Silveira  | 231745  | Computer Engineering|
 | Aline Yoshida Machado | 265732 | Physics Engineering|

+## Abstract

+> Summary of the objective, methodology **and results** obtained (in submission E2 it is possible to report partial results).
+Suggested maximum of 100 words.

 ## Project Summary Description
 Hyperspectral Imaging (HSI) combines imaging and spectroscopy, giving each pixel a continuous spectrum across wavelengths.
 HSI captures how light interacts with molecules, as their composition, vibrations, and structure affect photon behavior.
 These light–matter interactions create distinct spectral patterns that act like unique “fingerprints” for each material.
 Thanks to its ability to distinguish different materials, tissues, and substances, Hyperspectral Imaging (HSI) has become a valuable tool in Remote Sensing, Agriculture, and Medicine.
 In medicine, its capacity to go beyond standard RGB imaging is mainly used to detect tumors.
 However, publicly available hyperspectral tumor datasets are scarce, which often leads classification models to overfit or perform poorly in subsampled classes.